M.A. in Clinical Mental Health Counseling Admission Requirements

 - Send in an additional, final official transcript with a conferral date on it by the end of your first semester of enrollment.

 Enrollment in one of the master’s-level licensure programs does not guarantee a degree from Liberty or qualification for professional licensure.
 Students are responsible for meeting all academic and professional requirements for graduation.
-Further information regarding these academic and professional requirements as outlined in this handbook.
+Further information regarding these academic and professional requirements are outlined in the Clinical Mental Health Counseling Handbook.
 Students enrolled in an M.A. in Counseling licensure program are responsible for knowing the material outlined in this handbook.
 Further, it is the sole responsibility of the student, not the program, to obtain information regarding prerequisites for licensure as outlined by their particular state board of counseling or marriage and family therapy.

 Unofficial College Transcript Policy